UniSage: A Unified and Post-Analysis-Aware Sampling for Microservices: Methodology

 \subsection{Dual-Pillar Sampling Strategy}

 The final phase of the \methodname framework is to synthesize all available information into a robust and efficient sampling decision.
-We introduce a dual-pillar strategy that decomposes the sampling logic into two complementary components: a \textit{Edge-case-based Sampler} that provides a reference of coverage for rare and unusual data points, and an \textit{Analysis-guided Sampler} that precisely targets data related to detected anomalies.
-This structure ensures that \methodname is both sensitive to known failure patterns and resilient to novel ones.
+As illustrated in Figure~\ref{fig:sample}, we introduce a dual-pillar strategy that decomposes the sampling logic into two complementary components: a \textit{Edge-case-based Sampler} that provides a reference of coverage for rare and unusual data points, and an \textit{Analysis-guided Sampler} that precisely targets data related to detected anomalies.
+This structure ensures that \methodname is both sensitive to known failure features and resilient to novel ones.